-I believe in magic, the fundamental interconnectedness of everything, and the power of art.
+I believe in magic, the fundamental interconnectedness of everything, and the power of love.

-When I say I’m an eclectic shamanic artist, I mean that I work in a variety of disciplines in the sacred and visual arts.
-Some of the disciplines I incorporate into my work include:
+When I say I’m an eclectic sacred artist, I use “eclectic” to mean that I work in a variety of disciplines in both the sacred and visual arts.
+Some of my disciplines are:

 - shamanic journeying